plomari/dxx/README.txt

 - some bug fixes
 - remains pure C. I'm against the pointless C++ uglification that upstream did.
   This also doesn't include the d1x unification.
+- half-functional support for loading D2X-XL levels.
+This is work in progress and in an early stage.
+Levels neither render correctly in all places, nor are all game play extensions supported.
+Random crashes are also possible.

 This was also converted to SDL2 (OpenGL/Linux only), possibly with some problems that still should be fixed.